-You will receive your final payment once you have received your licence for the new child care spaces from EDU and you have demonstrated that you spent your allocation on eligible expenses.
+You will receive your final payment once you have received your licence for the new child care spaces from the Ministry of Education and you have demonstrated that you spent your allocation on eligible expenses.
 Your final payment will be the remaining 3% of your allocation and the release of the 10% holdbacks for construction costs.